TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 A transparent background can increase cognitive load and reduce the readability of text.
 Therefore, this setting is used by:

 - People with visual impairments.
-For example, with astigmatism or reduced vision.
+For example, with astigmatism or reduced vision
 - Users with cognitive disabilities.
-For example, people with dyslexia or attention deficit disorder.
+For example, people with dyslexia or attention deficit disorder
 - People with migraines and headaches.

 Transparency is customisable on Windows and macOS.